 05 – They have Chat Support, which may not be super immediate, but really great when you get stuck.
 As well as an emergency email you can reach out to if needed.

-06 – My Website has been up since April and has never been ‘down’ or crashed.
+06 – My Website has been up since April and has never been ‘down’, crashed, or had any hacking (my old site did).

 07 – It’s easy to make your site mobile.
 You can design a page and a mobile layout at the same time.